 - Temporal lobe: The temporal lobe is responsible for a variety of cognitive and auditory abilities, including the comprehension of spoken language, memory, hearing, sequencing, and organizing.
 Injury to the temporal lobe can lead to issues with communication and memory.

 - Occipital lobe: The occipital lobe’s function is entirely focused on vision.
 An injury to the occipital lobe of the brain often creates difficulties with an individual’s ability to see and perceive the size and shape of objects.

 - Parietal lobe: The parietal lobe is responsible for the basic senses, such as judging distance, recognizing shapes and colors, and feeling sensations.
 If the brain is injured in this area, there can be impairments to the five senses: sight, sound, smell, taste, and touch.

 - Cerebellum: The cerebellum is the lobe that controls balance and coordinated movement.
 An injury to this area of the brain will cause mobility problems due to affected balance and coordination.

 - Brain stem: Involuntary responses such as breathing, heart rate, consciousness, and sleep/wake cycles are all controlled by the brain stem.
 Injuries to this portion of the brain are generally fatal, as the body can’t sustain life without these voluntary responses.
 In fact, brain death occurs when all activity of the brain and brain stem has ceased.

-It is worth noting that, while physicians categorize brain injuries as mild, moderate, or severe, there is nothing “mild” about a brain injury.
-A concussion—which is a term used to describe a “mild” traumatic brain injury—can result in permanent deficits and even post-concussion syndrome, which is a group of complications that include chronic headaches, loss of memory, depression, and other life-altering problems.
+While physicians categorize brain injuries as mild, moderate, or severe, there is nothing “mild” about a brain injury.
+A concussion—a term used to describe a “mild” traumatic brain injury—can result in permanent deficits and even post-concussion syndrome, a group of complications that include chronic headaches, loss of memory, depression, and other life-altering difficulties.